dbuckstein/ijk/README.md

 * Standard C includes should appear first in source files, if ever, to prevent framework from potentially overwriting standard data types.

 ### Repository Standards
-* The main branch for versioning and releases is 'master', no development allowed on this branch.
+* The main branch and primary branch for versioning and releases is called 'main', no development allowed on this branch.
-* The main branch for development, organization and setting up release candidates is 'dev/ijk'.
+* The primary branch for development, organization and setting up release candidates is called 'dev/ijk'.
 * Branches are named with a path format (e.g. dev/feature/subfeature) to indicate parent/child branch relationships.
 * Branches may only merge with direct parent and direct child branches.
 * Projects must treat warnings as errors; if there is any sort of issue, no matter how minor, fix it!